hantsy/spring-reactive-sample/docs/data-neo4j-testing.md

-# Testing Spring Data Neo4j
+# Testing Spring Data Neo4j Components

 Since version 1.4,  Spring Boot provided a new test harness so-called **test slice** to test features easier than previous version,  which included a series of  `AutoConfigureXXX` to allow developers to test desired features in an isolated environment.